bml-crypto/bml-crypto.github.io/docs/quickstart/client.md

 ---
 (chapter1_part1)=

-# Create dydx client
+# 2.1.
+Creating dydx client

 Client - key ingredient, that allows you to interact with dydx via their library, so let's create one.

-### Import libs
+## 2.1.1.
+Import libs

 In order to set up dydx connection, we will use `dydx3` lib, that responsible for dydx interacting logic and `web3` lib, that responsible for blockchain